 How Often Can I Dismiss a Ticket with Defensive Driving?

-As risky (and illegal) this gambit is, there is a brief window of opportunity where it could be taken advantage of.
+As risky (and illegal) as this gambit is, there is a brief window of opportunity where it could be taken advantage of.

 A certified 3A Driver Record is a record of all crashes and violations you’ve been involved in.
-If you’ve dismissed a ticket in the past with defensive driving, it will show that, too.
+If you’ve previously dismissed a ticket with defensive driving, it will show that, too.
 This means that unless you order a second driving record before the state finds out you’ve taken defensive driving for Court A, Court B is going to know you’re trying to pull a fast one.